dodokek/Hash-Table/README.md

 This hash function might be used somewhere.
-However we have 4000 words, wich means a lot of collisions and empty buckets.
+However we have 4000 words, which means a lot of collisions and empty buckets.

 ### Length Hash